jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 reducing the size of images will decrease load time.
 In a perfect web development world, everyone would use SVG images which are extremely small and don't need compression.
-I wrote a script to automatically optimize JPEG and PNG images for the web since most people don’t use SVG images.
+I wrote a script to automatically optimize JPEG and PNG images for websites since most people don’t use SVG images.

 ```bash
 #!/bin/bash